-Policy Status as of July 1, 2024 Summary Has : an effective rate review process.
-Florida has the authority to approve or deny proposed premium rate increases in the individual and small group markets, but not the large group market.
-The state also has the authority to hold public Premium Rate Review the authority to modify or reject premium rate eases. hearings to solicit stakeholder engagement in the process. s not incorporate affordability criteria into premium review.
-Health Care Spending Benchmarks s not have health care spending benchmark for iders and/or insurers. s not have a spending benchmark, with or without an rcement mechanism.
-Hospital Price Regulation not implemented hospital reference-based pricing or setting. × Has not implemented hospital global budgets. not implemented alternative hospital price regulation egies.
-Public Option Open s not have an active Public Option. s not offer a state-wide Public Option, with or without ovider participation mandate.
+Policy Status as of July 1, 2024 Summary Premium Rate Review Has an effective rate review process.
+Hawaii has the authority to approve or deny proposed premium rate increases in the individual, sma and large group markets.
+The state also has the authority to hold public hearings to solicit stakehold engagement in the process.
+Has the authority to modify or reject premium rate increases.
+101 Does not incorporate affordability criteria into premium rate review.
+Health Care Spending Benchmarks Does not have health care spending benchmark for providers and/or insurers.
+Does not have a spending benchmark, with or without an enforcement mechanism.
+Hospital Price Regulation Has not implemented hospital reference-based pricing or rate-setting.
+Pending satisfaction of select requirements, the Centers for Medicare and Medicaid Services (CMS) has announced that Hawaii will participate in the "States Advancing All-Payer Health Equity \otimes Has not implemented hospital global budgets.
+Approaches and Development" (AHEAD) Innovation Model, which includes global budgets for Has not implemented alternative hospital price regulation strategies. hospitals.
+Public Option \otimes Does not have an active Public Option. \otimes Does not offer a state-wide Public Option, with or without a provider participation mandate.